 Promote a corporate culture that is based on ethical values and behaviour

-    The Group’s long term growth is underpinned by a set of value based operating principles.
-These have

-    regularly been reviewed and adapted as the Group has developed and centres on customer focus,

-    innovation, integrity, quality and teamwork.
-The culture of the Group is characterised by these

-    values, and they are communicated widely including within the Group’s competency framework (which

-    sets out how we want our colleagues to work within Netcall to deliver our vision) and promoted

-    throughout the organisation by managers in their daily work.
+The Group’s long-term growth is underpinned by a set of value-based operating principles.
+These have regularly been reviewed and adapted as the Group has developed and centres on customer focus, innovation, integrity, quality and teamwork.
+The culture of the Group is characterised by these values, and they are communicated widely including within the Group’s competency framework, which sets out how we want our colleagues to work within Netcall, and promoted throughout the organisation by managers in their daily work.

-    We monitor the culture through the use of employee and customer surveys and have in place

-    comprehensive policies and procedures to support ethical behaviour.
-The Board reviews the findings

-    of these and determines what action is required and considers its culture is positive.
+We monitor the culture through the use of employee and customer surveys and have in place comprehensive policies and procedures to support ethical behaviour.
+The Board reviews the findings of these and determines what action is required and considers its culture is positive.

 The Board believes that a culture based on these core values is consistent with fulfilment of the Group’s mission and execution of its strategy.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board